plexsystems/sinker/README.md

 ## The image manifest

-All commands either create, update, or read from the image manifest (`.images.yaml`).

 While the `create` and `update` commands assist with managing the image manifest, the `push` command will not modify the image manifest.
 Allowing you to manually control the manifest if desired.

 ### The target section